Campbell River Master Transportation Plan

 Planning Process

-Phase 2 - Vision & Priorities: Refining goals, prioritizing projects and costing (2022-2023)
+Phase 2 - Vision and Priorities: Refining goals, prioritizing projects and costing (2022-2023)

-Phase 3 - Policy & Draft Plan: Developing policy directions and drafting the plan (2023-2025)
+Phase 3 - Policy and Draft Plan: Developing policy directions and drafting the plan (2023-2025)

-Phase 4 - Plan Refinements (summer 2025 through winter 2025)
+Phase 4 - Plan Refinements (Fall/Winter 2025)

-Phase 5 - Finalization (Spring 2026)
+Phase 5 - Finalization (Winter/Spring 2026)

 To learn more about transportation at the City of Campbell River, visit www.campbellriver.ca/transportation.

-Quinsam Heights Transportation and Growth Infrastructure Study
+Quinsam Heights Transportation and Growth Study (TGS)

 • CLOSED: This survey has concluded.